ConvivioTeam/cookbook/business_operation_recipe/holidays_and_sickness.md

 # Holidays and Sickness

 We all receive 25 days paid holiday each year in addition to the usual UK bank holidays.
-You'll need a keep a few days spare while we close the office between Christmas and New Year.
+You'll need to keep a few days spare while we close the office between Christmas and New Year.

 ## Requesting Holiday